ember-learn/ember-blog/source/2019-09-20-ember-3-13-released.md

 For more details on changes in Ember.js 3.13, please review the [Ember.js 3.13.0 release page](https://github.com/emberjs/ember.js/releases/tag/v3.13.0).

 **Deprecate support for mouseEnter/Leave/Move Ember events (1 of 1)**

+Ember.js 3.13 deprecates support for `mouseEnter`, `mouseLeave` and `mouseMove` Ember events.
+[The deprecation guide](https://deprecations.emberjs.com/v3.x#toc_action-mouseenter-leave-move) contains guidance on how to migrate away from this.

 ---